frankharkins/quPython/README.md

                                                                0
 ```

-You can compile the function without executing it, optimize the cirucit,
+You can compile the function without executing it, optimize the circuit,
 execute it however you like, then use quPython to interpret the results.

 ```python